Get Started Right Writing Task: 009

 Get each week started on the right foot with Get Started Right Writing

 Tasks.
-For this week’s task, identify your target audience.
+For this week’s task, write something about spring.

 -